 Your Master Sketch will be exactly how you originally drew it.
 Your Trimmed Sketch will be a trimmed version of the Master Sketch.
 Editing the Master Sketch will update the Trimmed Sketch, but the constraints intended for the splines are left intact.

-Solidworks is a great tool for taking your ideas and turning them into digital 3D models that are ready for prototyping and production.
-Becoming familiar with the software’s lesser known abilities and limitations, such as the ones shown here, will help you take your ideas farther, faster.
+SOLIDWORKS is a great tool for taking your ideas and turning them into digital 3D models that are ready for prototyping and production.
+Becoming familiar with the software’s lesser-known abilities and limitations, such as the ones shown here, will help you take your ideas farther, and faster.
 Good luck out there!

-+ If you found this article interesting and are looking to learn more, check out How to Get the Most out of Surfacing in SOLIDWORKS, and this helpful SOLIDWORKS Training Manual.
+If you found this article interesting and are looking to learn more, check out How to Get the Most out of Surfacing in SOLIDWORKS, and this helpful SOLIDWORKS Training Manual.